-In the context of revenue, in 2016, the total revenue from mobile app downloads, advertising, and in-app purchases were $88 billion.
+In the context of revenue, in 2016, the total revenue from mobile app downloads, advertising, and in-app purchases was $88 billion.
 Experts forecast the number to cross over $188 billion in 2020, which is a 113% increase over four years.
 (Source)

 Image 2: Worldwide Mobile App Revenues in 2014 to 2024 | Source

 The app development story looks promising.
 As a business owner, it is prudent that you understand the app development stages.
 You can bring in excellent value at reduced costs and time when you know the various phases and the app development timeline.

 A lot gets into the app development basket—project intricacies, timeline glitches, last-minute add-ons, and more.
 So, there is no black and white answer to how long should it take to develop your app.
 You will find some apps getting completed in 3 months, whereas some taking as much as 8 to 12 weeks.

 The app development timeline gets affected by various factors, such as the type of app or experience of a development company.